Your eating doesn’t make sense.

 You hate the bingeing.
 But can’t find a way to stop.

-So often, coaching forms the missing part of the puzzle.
-It did for me, and has done for many other binge eaters.
+Coaching can offer the missing part of the puzzle.
+It did for me, and has done for many people I've worked with.

 Are you struggling with bingeing or overeating?